-Remember, you cannot claim a deduction for amounts already claimed by the partnership or trust, or for expenses incurred in deriving exempt income or non-assessable non-exempt income (for example, expenses incurred in deriving distributions on which family trust distribution tax or ultimate beneficiary non-disclosure tax has been paid).
+Remember, you cannot claim a deduction for amounts already claimed by the partnership or trust, or for expenses incurred in deriving exempt income or non-assessable non-exempt income (for example, expenses incurred in deriving distributions on which family trust distribution tax or trustee beneficiary non-disclosure tax has been paid).

-If you made a prepayment of 1,000 or more for something to be done (in whole or in part) in a future income year, the amount you can deduct at X and Y may be affected by the rules relating to prepayments.
+If you made a prepayment of 1,000 or more for something to be done (in whole or in part) in a future income year, the amount you can deduct at \mathbf{X} and \mathbf{Y} may be affected by the rules relating to prepayments.

-For more information on prepayments, see the publication Deductions for prepaid expenses 2008 (NAT 4170) which is available on our website.
-To find out how to get a printed copy, see the inside back cover.
+For more information on prepayments, see the publication Deductions for prepaid expenses 2009 (NAT 4170) which is available on our website.